openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 1. Install the Hello Toy chart.

-   This chart is a regular, non-Ziti demo server deployment.
-Next we'll connect it to our Ziti network with a Ziti tunneler deployment.
+   This chart is a regular, non-OpenZiti demo server deployment.
+Next we'll connect it to our OpenZiti Network with an OpenZiti Tunneler deployment.

    ```bash
    helm install hello-ziti-1 openziti/hello-toy \
       --set serviceDomainName=hello-server1
    ```

-1. Deploy a Ziti Hosting Tunneler
+1. Deploy an OpenZiti Hosting Tunneler

-   This chart installs a Ziti tunneler in hosting mode to connect regular cluster services to the Ziti network.
+   This chart installs an OpenZiti Tunneler in hosting mode to connect regular cluster services to the OpenZiti Network.

    ```bash
    helm install ziti-host1 openziti/ziti-host \